-The programme is transdisciplinary and includes both courses that build on natural science and technology as well as courses that build on social science and planning.
-Thus, it covers to a varying degree several of the UN SDGs.
-To what extent is further depending on how the students select courses in the programme (see above under Competence profiles).
-Courses in the Water and Wastewater Engineering profile will address goal 6 from a primarily technical point though with a combination with courses from the Sustainable Infrastructure profile will add to the student’s abilities to address the goal also from a social/planning side.
-Several opportunities to make combinations like this are available, based on the students preferences, and opens up for addressing the SDGs Clean Water and Sanitation; Industry, Innovation and Infrastructure (with an emphasize on Infrastructure) and Sustainable Cities and Communities.
-The combination of the selected courses in the extension will give the students the tools that lead to being able to work for example as environmental coordinators, urban water planners, geotechnical engineers or as researchers and thus to different degrees with sustainability issues and being part of solving the SDGs.
+The programme is transdisciplinary and includes courses that build on natural science and technology and courses that build on social science and planning.
+Thus, it covers, to a varying degree, several of the sustainable development goals.
+To what extent is further dependent on what courses you select.
+Courses in the Water and Wastewater Engineering profile will address goal 6 from a primarily technical point but combined with courses from the Sustainable Infrastructure profile you will acquire the skills to address the goal also from a social and planning perspective.
+Several opportunities to make combinations like this are available, based on your preferences, and open up for addressing the SDGs Clean Water and Sanitation; Industry, Innovation and Infrastructure (with an emphasise on Infrastructure) and Sustainable Cities and Communities.
+Depending on your choice of courses, you can acquire the skills to work as an environmental coordinator, urban water planner, geotechnical engineer or researcher and be part of reaching the sustainable development goals.

 Faculty and research

 The master's programme is situated at SEED (Sustainable Development, Environmental Science and Engineering) at the School of Architecture and the Built Environment at KTH.
-The department performs research in several areas connected to sustainability for example Environmental Engineering, Environmental Modelling, Sustainability Assessment and Management, Water and Waste Management as well as Industrial Ecology.
+The department performs research in several areas connected to sustainability, for example, Environmental Engineering, Environmental Modelling, Sustainability Assessment and Management, Water and Waste Management and Industrial Ecology.

-- Testbed Storsudret for development of sustainable water management systems.
-Lack of fresh water for drinking purposes and agriculture is today one of the world’s greatest challenges.
-The project comprises establishment of an infrastructure at Storsudret (on the island of Gotland), where systems for water supply in a rural and agricultural area will be tested.
-KTH contributes to testing different methods and models for recharging and storage of groundwater, including testing and developing analyses tool-packages.
+- Testbed Storsudret for the development of sustainable water management systems.
+Lack of fresh water for drinking and agriculture is today one of the world's greatest challenges.
+The project comprises the establishment of infrastructure at Storsudret (on the island of Gotland), where systems for water supply in a rural and agricultural area will be tested.
+KTH contributes to testing different methods and models for recharging and storing groundwater, including testing and developing analysis tool-packages.

-- The R&D facility Hammarby Sjöstadsverk is a platform for development and exchange of knowledge and technologies in water treatment and related environmental technology.
+- The R&D facility Hammarby Sjöstadsverk is a platform for developing and exchanging knowledge and technologies in water treatment and related environmental technology.
 It is used for both long-term national and international research programs/projects and consultancy, testing and development for the industry and other partners.
 Hammarby Sjöstadsverk is Sweden's leading and internationally known R&D facility in water purification technology.

 - ISSUE (Integrating Sustainability Strategies in Urban Environments).
-The overall aim of the project is to develop innovative strategies to support sustainable development in urban and peri-urban areas, advance knowledge regarding sustainability through multi-stakeholder collaboration and analyse future developments.
+The project aims to develop innovative strategies to support sustainable development in urban and peri-urban areas, advance knowledge regarding sustainability through multi-stakeholder collaboration and analyse future developments.

-- Mistra Sustainable Consumption will examine niche sustainable consumption practices and develop roadmaps for how they can be scaled up and mainstreamed by policy makers, business, civil society organizations and citizen consumers.
+- Mistra Sustainable Consumption will examine niche sustainable consumption practices and develop roadmaps for how they can be scaled up and mainstreamed by policymakers, businesses, civil society organisations and citizen-consumers.